ProxiBlue/Donation/README.md

 # Donation

-Ads ability to inject an item at checkout review into cart.
-Use it add donation product / service product item to order
+Ability to inject an item at checkout review into cart.

+Use it to add donation product / service product item to order